 Of the 24 construction sites needed to build the Thames Tideway Tunnel, 11 are located on the River Thames.
 It is expected that at least 4.2 million tonnes of excavated material could be transported by barges or ships.
 This is a 30% increase to the existing river traffic and will require expert skills.

 There is currently a shortage of people working in river transport roles.
 This is especially true with regards to boatmasters, mates, engineers and deckhands, many of whom are working towards a boatmaster licence, known as the Thames Local Knowledge Endorsement.

 We are working with the Port of London Authority, the Thames Training Alliance, regulatory bodies and other river employers to help develop opportunities that will meet the skills gap identified and reinvigorate the river economy.

 For more information on the types of roles and qualifications please visit:

-Many of these types of roles will be offered by our construction contractors as they ramp up their recruitment for the start of main works in 2016.
-We will ensure vacancies available through our contractors and their supply chains are posted on our jobs portal when they become available during 2015 and throughout the construction period.
+Many of these types of roles are offered by our construction contractors as they ramp up their recruitment for the start of main works.
+We will ensure vacancies available through our contractors and their supply chains are posted on our jobs portal.

 How to become a...